The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 You can watch over 400 species of native and migratory birds in Santa Cruz County.

-If you want to explore something different and want to see great views from the San Francisco Bay and Santa Cruz Mountains, you must take a drive along Skyline Boulevard.
+If you want to explore something different and see great views from the San Francisco Bay and Santa Cruz Mountains, you must drive along Skyline Boulevard.

 Have fun exploring!